Gürtel affair: Judicial process

-A judicial investigation was started by Baltasar Garzón, the examining magistrate of the Juzgado Central de Instrucción No. 5, the court which investigates the most important criminal cases in Spain, including terrorism, organised crime, and money laundering.
+A judicial investigation was started by Baltasar Garzón, the examining magistrate of the Juzgado Central de Instrucción No. 5 at the Audiencia Nacional, the court which investigates the most important criminal cases in Spain, including terrorism, organised crime, and money laundering.
 Garzón had five suspects, including Correa, detained in February 2009.

-Garzón was suspended as a judge in 2010, pending his own trial on a charge of exceeding his authority with regard to a case unrelated to Gürtel (his investigation into Francoist crimes against humanity).
-This particular suspension was eventually overturned, but it was still in force when, in 2011, Garzón was given another suspension, this time pending trial for having violated lawyer-client privilege in the Gürtel case (he had recorded conversations between detained suspects and their lawyers).
+Garzón was suspended as a judge in 2010, pending his own trial on a charge of exceeding his authority with regard to a case unrelated to Gürtel.
+The suspension was eventually overturned, but it was still in force when, in 2011, Garzón was given another suspension, this time pending trial for having violated lawyer-client privilege in the Gürtel case (he had recorded conversations between detained suspects and their lawyers).
 The case was reassigned to Judge Antonio Pedreira Andrade.

-In the summer of 2011, Pedreira set bail for Correa at €15,000,000, reportedly the second largest figure in Spanish legal history.
-Correa's legal team appealed, saying that the amount was not based on an objective assessment of their client's wealth, as Correa's access to some accounts had been blocked, and there was uncertainty about how much wealth he held abroad.
-Correa was released on bail in June 2012, by which time Pedreira, who was suffering from Parkinson's disease, had been replaced by the third judge to handle the case, Pablo Ruz.
+In 2011, Pedreira set bail for Correa at €15,000,000, reportedly the second-largest figure in Spanish legal history.
+Correa's legal team appealed, arguing that the amount was not based on an objective assessment of their client's wealth, as Correa's access to some accounts had been blocked, and there was uncertainty about how much wealth he held abroad.
+Correa was released on bail in June 2012, by which time Pedreira had been replaced by the third judge to handle the case, Pablo Ruz.
 Ruz reduced the sum required to 200,000 euros, a reduction reflecting not only the accused's perceived ability to pay but also the length of time he had been held on remand, which was approaching the maximum possible under Spanish law.

+Division into proceedings

 The investigation took a long time for various reasons, including the number of suspects and delays in receiving information from foreign banks.
-In 2014, Judge Ruz announced he was in a position to proceed against 45 suspects, after dividing the case into different "epochs", the first one relating to crimes allegedly committed in the period 1999–2005.
-However, Ruz had been taken off the case by the time the first part came to trial, in 2016.

-Gürtel in Valencia
+In 2014, Judge Ruz concluded part of the investigation and divided the case into separate proceedings.
+One of these, known as Época I, concerned alleged offences committed between 1999 and 2005.

+Ruz was removed from the case before the first major trial began in 2016.
+The Época I proceedings examined activities connected to Correa's network in Estepona; the Madrid municipalities of Majadahonda and Pozuelo de Alarcón; and the Autonomous Community of Castilla and León.

+Valencian proceedings

 A case involving the Valencian branch of the alleged network went to court relatively quickly.
-It was known in the press as the "suitgate" affair, as it involved allegations regarding suits supposedly given to prominent Valencian politician Francisco Camps.
-After a partial dismissal in 2009, the Supreme Court of Spain ordered it to be reopened.
-In 2011, Camps resigned as Valencian premier and leader of the Valencian Partido Popular in order to avoid standing trial while in office.
-Camps was found not guilty in 2012, and the verdict was upheld on appeal.
-However, the case was seen as having damaged Camps' career.
+It was known in the press as the "suitgate" affair, as it involved allegations of suits supposedly given to prominent Valencian politician Francisco Camps.
+After a partial dismissal in 2009, the Supreme Court of Spain ordered the case to be reopened.

-In January 2018, Ricardo Costa, an ex PPCV officer, admitted that his party was financed with "dirty money".
-This admission became for the inquiry into "associations" of the provinces of Castellón, Valencia and Alicante.
+In 2011, Camps resigned as Valencian president and leader of the Valencian Partido Popular before the trial.
+In 2012, he was acquitted by a jury of bribery-related charges; the acquittal was subsequently upheld on appeal.

+Other proceedings concerning alleged irregular financing of the Valencian Partido Popular were dealt with separately.
+In January 2018, former Valencian PP secretary-general Ricardo Costa admitted in court that his party financed election campaigns via "funds not declared through official party accounts".